durango-ruby-school/durango-ruby-school.github.io/_posts/2014-04-14-project-night.md

 ### Homework

 1. Build out the CRUD actions for books using TDD.
-Send me an email (aaron@animascodelabs.com) if you would like me to review your code
+Push your code back up to your Github fork and send me an email (aaron@animascodelabs.com) if you would like me to review your code.

 [1]: https://github.com/durango-ruby-school/readathon2